arsham/expipe/README.md

 # About

-This is an early release and it is private.
-There will be a lot of changes soon but I'm planning to finalise and make it public  as soon as I can.
+This is an early release and it is under heavy development.
+There will be a lot of changes soon but I'm planning to finalise the API as soon as I can.
 I hope you enjoy it!

 Expvastic can read from an endpoint which provides expvar data and ship them to elasticsearch.
 Please refer to golang's [expvar documentation](https://golang.org/pkg/expvar/) for more information.